Prize for composition

 Awarded with kind agreement from The Michael Tippett Will Trust and The Michael Tippett Musical Foundation.

-The Royal Musical Association is proud to announce the founding of a new prize for composition: the Tippett Medal.
-Known internationally as one of the most significant composers of the last century, Michael Tippett embodied principles that the RMA similarly exemplifies: he was a passionate believer in social equality and musical education, prepared to suffer isolation and jail for his humanitarian beliefs.
-In naming the RMA’s first award for composition after Tippett, we wish to reinforce our commitment to music education, the vital importance of live performance, and contemporary composition of all different kinds.
-In the inaugural year of the prize, the judges will prioritise compositions that demonstrate creative solutions to the challenges presented by the COVID-19 pandemic (through the innovative use of technology, material, or performance contexts, for example), although all work that meets in the entrance criteria will still be considered.
+The Royal Musical Association is proud to launch this year’s prize for composition: the Tippett Medal.
+Known internationally as one of the most significant composers of the last century, Michael Tippett embodied principles that the RMA similarly exemplifies: he was a passionate believer in social equality and musical education.
+In naming the award for composition after Tippett, we wish to reinforce our commitment to music education, the vital importance of live performance, and contemporary composition of all different kinds.

 Making a submission

-Entries are now open for the 2020 prize, for works which have received a premiere public performance at any time during the calendar year 2020 (see below for interpretations of the term ‘public performance’).
-In the inaugural year of the prize, the judges will prioritise compositions that demonstrate creative solutions to performance challenges presented by the COVID-19 pandemic (through the innovative use of technology, material, or performance contexts, for example) although all work that meets in the entrance criteria below will still be considered.
+Entries are now open for the 2021 prize, for works which have received a premiere public performance at any time during the calendar year 2021 (see below for interpretations of the term ‘public performance’).

-The deadline for submission for the 2020 prize is 16 August 2021.
-Submissions must be made using our online form.
+The deadline for submission for the 2021 prize is Friday 26th August 2022.

 Process and Eligibility Criteria